cdietze/euklid/README.md

 License
 ---

-Pythagoras-kt is released under the Apache License, Version 2.0 which can be found in the `LICENSE` file and at http://www.apache.org/licenses/LICENSE-2.0 on the web.
+Euklid is released under the Apache License, Version 2.0 which can be found in the `LICENSE` file and at http://www.apache.org/licenses/LICENSE-2.0 on the web.